Zen-Reportz/zen_knit/README.rst

 ---------------

 Zen-Knit is a formal (PDF), informal (HTML) report generator for data analyst and data scientist who wants to use python.
 Inspired from Pweave.
-Zen-Knit is good for creating reports, tutorials with embedded python
+Zen-Knit is good for creating reports, tutorials with embedded python.
+RMarkdown alternative.

 Features:
 ---------